 - The independent Danish Media Council is part of a national project on media literacy for children and young people aged 5 to 25, especially those in vulnerable positions.
-The Danish Ministry of Children and Education funds the project. - The political agreement from 2021 strengthening the digital formation of children and young people contained an initiative to strengthen the central communication effort on how children, young people, and parents can deal with offensive behaviour on the internet.

-On the Ministry of Children and Education's teaching portal, there is free teaching material that consists of four handbooks focusing on critical thinking in teaching.
+The Danish Ministry of Children and Education funds the project. - On the Ministry of Children and Education's teaching portal, there is free teaching material that consists of four handbooks focusing on critical thinking in teaching.
 The material aims to give children and young people insight into how the internet works and to support the dialogue about how one should behave online with consideration.